nacos-group/grpc-java-registry-nacos/README.md

 * Automatic service registration and discovery
 * Round robin LoadBalancer which supported by Grpc

+## Requirements

+Latest stable [Apache Maven](http://maven.apache.org), Maven 3.2.5 or above.
+Note that this is build-time requirement.

+Runtime requirement: JDK 8 is a recommend to run this application.

 ## Building

 You may clone this project and step into grpc-nacos-java sub directory before read on.